qaisbayabani/SCRCPY-C-Sharp-Client/README.md

 may have to change the adb commands according to your own environment.

+# The code in program.cs covers the following subject is C# programming language.

+multithreading

+adb commands using c#

+server port opening

+reading server received data and forwarding the stream to other port.

+opencv capture from network stream and decode H264 stream from android screen capture.

+cross plateform stuff.

+enjoy

 # ARTICLE DOWN IS NOT RELTAED TO SCRCPY